500Foods/Zoomer/README.md

 ## Key Dependencies

+- [Tabulator](https://tabulator.info/) - Used to manage list of URLs for the plugin
+- [Luxon](https://moment.github.io/luxon/#/) - Used by Tabulator for date/time handling operations

 ## Additional Notes
 While this project is currently under active development, feel free to give it a try and post any issues you encounter.
 Or start a discussion if you would like to help steer the project in a particular direction.
 Early days yet, so a good time to have your voice heard.